mpainenz/Interview/README.md

 * Unit testing against `CanWeFixItService` service layer project
   - Class fixture for Unit testing to improve performance (single shared instance of DatabaseService for all tests)

 * Integration testing against `CanWeFixItAPI` project
   - Full coverage of REST API, including edge cases (404, or unknown http method types)

 ## Project Structure and Design

 * Semantic versioning of projects and project references
-* Refactor api project directory structure to typical MVC layout, with src/test root directories
+* Refactor API project directory structure to typical MVC layout, with src/test root directories
 * API versioning, Separate V1 / V2 Controllers, and updated Swagger documentation with groupings

-## Bug fixes
+## Bugfixes

 * In-Memory SQLLite Database is not thread safe, and encounters an exception when multiple threads are accessing the database at the same time.
   - Added SemaphoreSlim to prevent multiple threads from accessing the database at the same time.